parrt/msds692/hw/tfidf.md

     ...
 ```

-Then you can walk the `counts` and print them out.
+Then you can walk the `counts` and print the most common 10 words out.
 Note that when you iterate through them they come out with most common first.
 Very convenient.

-**Sample output.** For file `33313newsML.xml` in our `reuters-vol1-disk1-subset` data directory, we would get the following output (top 10 most common stemmed words):
+**Sample output.** For file `33313newsML.xml` in our `reuters-vol1-disk1-subset` data directory, we would get the following output:

 ```
 $ python common.py ~/data/reuters-vol1-disk1-subset/33313newsML.xml